prack/php-rack/README.md

 To Do
 -----

-* Consider an MD5 implementation that doesn't require a whole string to be in-memory
+* (maybe) an MD5 implementation that doesn't require a whole string to be in-memory
 * Documentation on when Prack uses PHP primitives vs. Prb wrappers
-* Rack config
 * Sessions
 * Cookies
 * Multipart-form-data processing